 How long does going into administration last?

-It depends very much on the circumstances.
+It depends very much on the circumstances, but in general administrations don’t last longer than 12 months, without the courts consent.
 The administrators take on the employment contracts of the company after 14 days so it is desirable that the business is sold out of administration before that date.
 The insolvency practitioners are not allowed to run the business at a loss and so making the creditors position worse off.

 If there are large amounts of money to collect in or substantial realiseable assets then they may trade for longer periods.
 During this time they will need to report to the creditors at regular intervals.